ins-amu/tvb_hip/README.md

 This setup is a little more fragile since it requires setting up the correct environment through container files like jupyter config.

+## Job queue

+The tasks in this app are long running:

+- FreeSurfer takes 6-12 hours
+- Tractography is 4-8 hours
+- Model inversion is 4-8 hours

+Running these processes directly out of notebooks, or in separate terminals is one approach: the Jupyter server or terminal emulator becomes the parent process.

+Another possibility is using a task queue with a supervisor process:

+- supervisor
+  - jupyter lab
+  - terminal
+  - redis/rabbitmq
+  - worker1
+  - worker2
+  - workerN

+Once all these are started, the terminal or jupyter api allow user to submit work.